 The Lenape are known by traditional Indians as the Original People.
 They are the ancestors of all the Algonquin Indian tribes.
 Richard “Quiet Thunder” Gilbert, a traditional Lenape Indian elder and chief, represents the traditional Lenape Indians on this page.

-Richard "Quiet Thunder" Gilbert, the youngest of seven children, was born and raised in southern New Jersey.
+Richard "Quiet Thunder" Gilbert, the youngest of eight children, was born and raised in southern New Jersey.
 The 80 year old Lenni-Lenape who taught himself to read and never finished high school, has had a variety of jobs and fascinating experiences, while still being a devoted husband, father, and friend.

 For 30 years he has been educating both the young and the old in matters of "protecting Mother Earth" and of the history and traditions of the Lenni-Lenape.
 Although he enjoys this immensely, he also feels it is his "sacred" obligation.

 Some of the venues he has shared his knowledge and powerful message with are scouting organizations, churches, libraries, historical societies, state parks, environmental groups, schools (from pre-k to university level), and most impressive, the United Nations.

 Those who have met Quiet Thunder or have been fortunate enough to attend one of his programs will tell you his presence is mesmerizing.
 He speaks knowledgeably with sincerity, eloquence, and passion about Lenni-Lenape life, then and now.

 His experiences and message should be heard.
 Those who do will, undoubtedly, find themselves richer and wiser for it.
 And I am proud to call him my father.

 *Chief Quiet Thunder passed on peacefully at home in the company of his close family on the morning of November 13, 2020.
 He will be missed by the thousands of people he touched with his presence, humor, and wisdom over his 30 plus years as a cultural educator.